NCERT Book Solutions For Class 9 Geography Chapter 4

 2. Answer the following questions briefly.

-(i) What are the controls affecting the climate of India?
+(i) What are the factors affecting the climate of India?

 The factors controlling the climate of India are